ballerina-platform/ballerina-lang/langlib/lang.array/src/main/ballerina/src/lang.array/Module.md

 ## Module Overview

-This module provide langLib functions which operate on Ballerina arrays.
+This module provides lang library list operations defined by the language specification 2019R2.